smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 Pattern-matching state machines are called DFA-s, so called *deterministic finite automatons* :cite:`Hopcroft2006automata`.
-In a DFA, there is one category of states which are special: acceptance states.
-The entry action of an acceptance is to signalize a match.
+In a DFA, there is one category of states which are special: *acceptance states*.
+The entry action of an acceptance state is to signalize a match.

 .. _fig:state-machine-for-pattern-matching: